How to Transform your life: Meditations for a Happy Life

 $12/class, free for members

-Recommended reading: How to Understand the Mind by Geshe Kelsang Gyatso.
-Available in our shop, or download here - https://tharpa.com/us/how-to-understand-the-mind
+Recommended reading: How to Transform Your Life by Geshe Kelsang Gyatso.
+Available in our shop, or free download here - How to Transform Your Life

 About the Teacher